matthewfeickert-talks/talk-uc-berkeley-research-seminar-2024/talk.md

 </p>

 .center.large[
-In his [2022 PyHEP topical meeting update](https://indico.cern.ch/event/1140031/), Jim Pivarski gave us a view for the PyHEP ecosystem
+In [2022](https://indico.cern.ch/event/1140031/) we created a view for the PyHEP ecosystem ]
-]

 ---